sr99622/playqt/README.md

 # playqt
 Windows GUI Version of ffplay integrated with darknet neural network.
-Compiled with Qt Creator using Qt version 6.0.2
+Compiled with Qt Creator using Qt version 6.0.2 which in turn depends upon MS Visual Studio 2019.

 **WORK IN PROGRESS**